selenide/selenide-junit5-archetype/README.md

 # selenide-junit5-archetype
-Maven Archetype for a Selenide tests with JUnit 5
+Maven Archetype for Selenide tests with JUnit 5

 ## Usage